yunpeng-shi/MPLS/README.md

 ```
 Demo_MPLS.m
 ```
-Please see also in Demo_MPLS.m for different choices of parameters that we recommend.
+Please see also in above file for different choices of parameters that we recommend.